romshark/Go-1-2-Proposal---Immutability/README.md

 Immutability is a technique used to prevent mutable shared state, which is a very common source of nasty, hard to find and hard to even identify bugs, especially in concurrent environments.
 It can be achieved through **immutable types**.
+This proposal is based on 5 fundamental rules:

+- **I.** Each and every type has an immutable counterpart.
+- **II.** Assignments to objects of an immutable type are illegal.
+- **III.** Calls to methods with a mutable receiver type on objects of an immutable type are illegal.
+- **IV.** Mutable types can be casted to their immutable counterparts, but not the other way around.
+- **V.** Immutable interface methods must be implemented by a method with an immutable receiver type.

-The compiler scans all objects of immutable types for modification attempts such as assignments and calls to mutating methods and fails the compilation returning errors if any illegal mutation attempts were identified.
+These rules can be enforced by making the compiler scan all objects of immutable types for modification attempts such as assignments and calls to mutating methods and fail the compilation if any illegal mutation attempts were identified.
+The compiler would also need to check, whether types correctly implement immutable interface methods.

 A Go 1.x developer's current approach to immutability is manual copying because Go 1.x doesn't currently provide any compiler-enforced immutable types.
 This